 Upload the folders

-wp-admin from the downloaded and extracted new WordPress and use FTP or any other file manager.
-Upload them in place of the previously deleted folders.
+wp-admin from the downloaded and extracted WordPress zip file and use FTP or another file manager to do so.
+Upload all files in place of the previously deleted folders.

 Do not upload the folder